 This book narrates the life of a woman in Afghanistan.
 She is the daughter of an atypical marriage, since her father was French.
-Her mother has inculcated on her the value of love and this will be the goal for this woman.
-This is a book about dreams, hope and love.
+Her mother has inculcated in her the value of love and this will be the goal for this woman.
+This is a book about dreams, hope, and love.

 The story starts in the 60’s, when this woman meets her future husband Emir, and she dreams of how her life will become.
 Things start to get complicated for Afghanistan and this woman, and her search for true love will only lead to broken dreams.
 Only in accepting what she has got she will find new hope.

 This is one of the most beautiful books I have read this year, and my favorite so far.
 The story is beautifully told, with many flashbacks and enough background information.
 It is narrated in first person and we often suffer about how life is treating her.
 Born of a mixed marriage, she got a glimpse into the Western culture, and her dreams will not fit in her own cultural reality.
 For us, it may seem a foreign world, but we see that in her own heart it is also for her.